ndaneil/interactive-3d-screen/README.md

 [![face tracking demo](./images/yt-img-facetracking.jpg)](https://youtu.be/7E3ihFjl_Mw)

 The final demo shows how the screen works from the viewer's perspective.
-Sadly, here my phone's video stabilization interfered with the 3D effect.
-The results are much better in person than on the video.
+Sadly, my phone's video stabilization interfered with the 3D effect.
+The results are much better in person than on the video, so I encourage you to check out the program on your computer.

 [![main demo video](./images/yt-img-maindemo.jpg)](https://youtu.be/qD47s6MBjw0)

 ## A note on licenses